evisp/HandsOnHolberton/PythonProgramming/io/FileIOBasics.md

-Here’s a clean and concise README for working with file input and output (I/O) in Python:

----

 # File Input/Output in Python

 This tutorial covers the essential aspects of file input and output (I/O) operations in Python, enabling you to read from and write to files using Python's built-in functions.